digi2002/scSimClassify/README.md

 ## Dataset description
-Cell labels in the experiments are provided.
+Cell labels and examples of gene expression features in the experiments are provided.

 ## Usage instruction
 Please modify the path to use the modules.